-Our AODA tour on The New Standard on Accessibility: WCAG 2.0 for people with disabilities continues with Ottawa on July 16, 2014 (at Carleton University’s beautiful River Building: thank you READ!), and Toronto in Spring 2014.
-Attend in person or remotely.
+Our AODA tour on The New Standard on Accessibility: WCAG 2.0 for people with disabilities continues in Toronto December 2, 2014.

-Our courses completely cover the new standards (updated for Acrobat XI, Office 2013, and InDesign 6) … as how to achieve them in HTML, PDF, Word, InDesign, PowerPoint, and your apps …learn David’s secrets to meet the deadlines, expand your audience, improve your SEO … and do the right thing.
+Our courses completely cover the new standards (updated for Acrobat XI, Office 2013, and InDesign CC) … how to achieve them in HTML, PDF, Word, InDesign, PowerPoint, and mobile apps …learn David’s secrets to meet the deadlines, expand your audience, improve your SEO …and do the right thing.
 More about accessibility courses

-Register for July 16 in Ottawa (or bring us on-site if you prefer).
+Register for December 2 in Toronto (or bring us on-site if you prefer).

-Made possible by our beloved hosts and sponsors: Carleton University’s READ Initiative.
+Made possible by our hosts and sponsors: 108Ideaspace, RGD Ontario.

 Our AODA Ontario tour on The New Standard on Accessibility: WCAG 2.0 for people with disabilities continues with Toronto City on November 8 (part of RGD Ontario Design Thinkers 2013!) and Ottawa on July 16, 2014 (at Carleton University’s beautiful River Building: thank you READ!).